PyMoDAQ/PyMoDAQ/docs/src/example/arduino_ubuntu.rst

 `Arduino projects book <https://www.uio.no/studier/emner/matnat/ifi/IN1060/v21/arduino/arduino-projects-book.pdf>`_.

 We build the following circuit, without the LEDs part that is inside the red rectangle.
-We just want to read the temperature of the TMP sensor, so we just bring him a 5V power, and connect its output (its central pin) to the A0 analog input of the board.
+We just want to read the temperature of the TMP sensor, so we just bring him a 5V voltage, and connect its output (its central pin) to the A0 analog input of the board.
 All the details should be found into the Arduino projects book.